fedbon/sample-spring-cloud-microservices-booklibrary/README.md

   | GET    | /api/v1/authors/{id}            | Get a specific author                                  |
   | GET    | /api/v1/authors/user/{id}       | Get all authors voted by a specific user               |

-- **Comment Management**: Manages user comments on books, including fetching by book or user ID, counting by user ID, and sorting by popularity or recency.
+- **Comment Service**: Manages user comments on books, including fetching by book or user ID, counting by user ID, and sorting by popularity or recency.
 Users can post, reply, and engage in discussions.

   | Method | Path                             | Description                                                            |
   |--------|----------------------------------|------------------------------------------------------------------------|